burncycl/blinkstick-audio-led-visualizer/README.md

 * Working code (as of publish date) and well documented.
 * Scalability - Support for running multiple Blinksticks on the same parent device.
 Note: This runs sub-optimally on Raspberry Pi 3 B+, but fine on decent x86 processors.
 * Scalability - Support for running multiple Blinksticks over multiple parent devices via network (UDP transmit/receive).
 * Scalability - Support for Auto Discovery.
 Automatically discover and utilize multiple Blinkstick devices via UDP Broadcast.
+* Network mode Auto-healing - Support for re-discovery if connection to transmit node is lost.
 * Modularity - New visualizations can be added in with ease as functions.
 * Object oriented (more or less).
 * Input only mode.
 Bypasses Blinkstick Discovery, and turn device into just a microphone transmitting via Network.